Focus Areas Master of Physiotherapy

 The curriculum of the Sport focus area accords with the guidelines of the International Federation of Sports Physical Therapy (IFSPT).
 The MSc title with sports focus enables registration with the IFSPT.

-Svenia Bühler, MSc student in physiotherapy with focus on Sport
+Jan Anderegg, MSc student in physiotherapy with the focus on sport

 The focus area Development of the Profession teaches advanced knowledge and skills that qualify students for activities in research and teaching, as well as for the new and advanced clinical activities resulting from the challenges in the health care system.
 The focus here is on the implementation of research results in practice, chronic care management, communications and patient education.
 The role and application of new technologies in physiotherapy are also a focal point of this area.
 In addition, selected physiotherapeutic treatment approaches will be examined and discussed regarding their current evidence and relevance to practice in the regions of the musculoskeletal system, inner organs and vessels, neurology and geriatrics.
 The focus area also includes broad professional information on the fields of biometrics and motion analysis.

-Joachim Haab, MSc student in physiotherapy with the focus on porfessional development
+Marco Stahn, MSc student in physiotherapy with the focus on professional development